 As university technology transfer activity has developed over the years, a number of commercial businesses have been created which provide support to the TTO/B in certain areas.
 Using these can be described as 'part contracted out' and is an increasingly common approach for both larger and smaller TTO/Bs.
 Some areas where services are available include: patent assessment and valuation, market research and validation, technology marketing, TT database management, crowd-funding platforms.
 The "Internal TTO with external spin-out support" model described above can be seen as a specific example of this part contracted out approach.

-STRENGTHS WEAKNESSES Much larger pool of TT expertise Additional barrier to academic engagement Reduced need for internal support Some local resource is still required Advantages of wholly owned subsidiary may also apply, depending on delegated authority • External provider may be able to pick and choose opportunities, leaving a gap of unsupported • (Part contracted out) Ability to pick and choose the best providers for specific expertise projects
+- Much larger pool of TT expertise - Reduced need for internal support - Advantages of wholly owned subsidiary may also apply, depending on delegated authority - (Part contracted out) Ability to pick and choose the best providers for specific expertise